DStageGarage/DSpeed/README.md

 | BT | BT | Bluetooth communication module - HC-06. |

 ## ETC module (DBW)
+Edit: this was not tested, recent trials with other flavour of my ETC show that the used bridge is most likely not great to put it midly.
+I'd rather recomend using a standalone ETC v1.3 or v2.2.

 Since it's unlikely that the vehicle will need Eleectronic Throttle (DBW) and idle stepper motor driver at the same time there is an option in DSeed PCB to use the stepper driver slot for special deditacet variant of DStage ETC. You will find the production files and other documents on [ETC repo](https://github.com/DStageGarage/ElectronicThrottleController/tree/main/ETC%20v2/v2.2).

 ![DSpeed with ETC module](Pictures/DStage_DSpeed_v1.3_render_with_ETC.png)